vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 prometheus-0:	bitnami/prometheus:2.4.3-r31, jimmidyson/configmap-reload:v0.2.2, alpine:3.8,
 ```

-Now, you can do a quick test of the rsync service by getting a shell in the container executing:

-`kubectl exec -it prometheus-0 -n kubeprod -c sidecar-rsync sh`

-and:

-`rsync -avrP prometheus-rsync.NAMESPACE.svc.cluster.local::data/test-file .`

-> Make sure previously you have deployed a test file in your Prometheus data directory so you can rsync it to the new container

-## Syncing with the compact times of the Prometheus database
+## Step 3: Sync with the compacton times of the Prometheus TSDB

+> Note: Check the available space in the Prometheus volume before doing any snapshot to avoid unexpected issues with free disk space.

 Now that all bits are in place you are ready to perform the Prometheus TSDB migration.
-To do so, you will first have to sync with the TSDB compact times of Prometheus to ensure the minimal data loss.
+To do so, you will first have to understand how the Prometheus compaction process works and how to sync with compaction times to minimize data loss.

-### Doing a Prometheus TSDB migration

-By default, each two hours Prometheus will perform a compact of the TSDB and will write into disk the latest information it has in the WAL (Write-Ahead-Log) file.
-You can notice about these compacts in the TSDB by looking at the Prometheus logs:
+By default, each two hours Prometheus will compact the TSDB and will write to disk the latest information it has in the WAL (Write-Ahead-Log) file.
+You can watch the compaction process through the Prometheus logs.
+A small sample of the relevant log lines is shown below:

 ```bash
 level=info ts=2018-12-05T07:00:08.164203448Z caller=compact.go:398 component=tsdb msg="write block" mint=1543982400000 maxt=1543989600000 ulid=01CXYJN992AVWSVVJFP6X4E8MR